kim-carter/mesap/BUILD.md

-# Building MEdical Sequence Analysis Pipeline (MESAP)
+# MEdical Sequence Analysis Pipeline (MESAP) Build Instructions
 Following are instructions to build/update the MESAP package for both the Singularity and Docker container platforms, and to build/update the reference mesap_data.  **Whenever you would like to upgrade software in the pipelines, or to add new components or tools, you will need rebuild MESAP.
 Whenever you wish to upgrade the reference data files, you also need to rebuild MESAP** (as the versions and names of reference data files are tied to the pipelines via environment variables).

 ## 1. Clone the MESAP repository from GitHub